M1tchster/Img2C/README.md

 # Img2C

-A simple Windows program for converting small or basic images into C file(s) to embed in your projects.
+A simple Windows program for converting basic graphics into C file(s) to embed in software.
 The image data is RLE compressed and paletted, so it's best with simple or small images with repeat strips of color.

 Usage: IMG2C <PATH_TO_GRAPHICS> <COLOR_KEY> (optional)